ScalablyTyped/Distribution/a/angular__common/readme.md

  * found in the LICENSE file at https://angular.io/license */
 /**
- * Manages the scroll position.
+ * Defines a scroll position manager.
+Implemented by `BrowserViewportScroller`.
  *
  * @publicApi
  */